CTE Practice Problems for Data Engineers

 Some interviewers ask you to write a query, then change the requirements.
 CTEs make modifications easy because each step is isolated.
 Changing one CTE does not break the others.

-These errors come up in interviews more often than you would think.
+These errors come up in interviews more often than you'd think.

 CTEs are evaluated in order.
 If cte_b references cte_a, then cte_a must come first in the WITH clause.
-This seems obvious, but under interview pressure people get the order wrong.
+Seems obvious, but under interview pressure people get the order wrong.

 Forgetting the comma between CTEs